aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

   ```

   Here, `write: Capacity.autoscaled({ max: 70 })` and the `read: Capacity.fixed(20)` is defined at global
   table level props.
-And `readCapacity: Capacity.fixed(10),` is specified for a GSI and write capacity would be
+And `readCapacity: Capacity.fixed(10),` is specified for a GSI and write capacity will be
   the same as the table since not defined in the GSI.

 * __Replicas__
   User can choose to assign capacity values for each replica.
-They will still need to specify "write" capacity
+They will still need to specify "write" and "read" capacity
-  at the global table level , since this value is not configurable per replica.
-But, they will be able to choose
-  "read" capacity per replica.
+  at the global table level.
+But, they will be able to override "read" capacity per replica.

   ```typescript
   new GlobalTable(tableStack, 'GlobalTable', {